ndtallant/syncopython/get_sound.md

 Hopefully your system will use "hw:0" - meaning ALSA sees your sound card as the first entry with no subdevices.
 If you have many sound cards, you may find [this](http://www.alsa-project.org/main/index.php/Asoundrc) helpful.

-*note*: /proc is a directory that contains virtual files whit info about your system.
+*note*: /proc is a directory that contains virtual files with info about your system.
 Neat!

 ## Test ALSA with a wav file